-Artifact assessment has been set for February 14, 2019 after our Calibration on February 13, 2019.
-Eleven course sections have been randomly selected for personal responsibility assessment.
+Artifact assessment has been set for February 5th, 2020 after our Calibration on February 4, 2020.
+Seventeen course sections have been randomly selected for personal responsibility assessment a larger sample than in 2019 that was only eleven courses.
 Personal responsibility aligns with Ethical Decision-Making and comprises the three student learning outcomes: values, ethical issues, and perspectives.
-Faculty assessors, will evaluate one artifact at a time and score each outcome as Not Demonstrated, Emerging, or Skillful.
+Faculty assessors will evaluate one artifact at a time and score each outcome as Not Demonstrated, Emerging, or Skillful.

 As an additional means of assessing St. Philip's College student Ethical Decision-Making skills, lowa State University's Research Institutes for Studies in Education administered the Personal and Social Responsibility Inventory (PSRI) to include case studies developed to assess the three QEP Student Learning Outcomes for SPC students.
-All students enrolled in SPC courses received an invitation to complete the PSRI-I and PSRI-II via email during Fall 2019.
+All students enrolled in SPC courses received an invitation to complete the PSRI-I and PSRI-II via email during Fall 2020.
 Two separate administrations served as pre- and post-tests, allowing for comparison of results to determine student progress and evaluate total student population progression toward Student Learning Outcome achievement as data was collected for trend comparison throughout the QEP.
-For the PSRI-I there were 1151 student respondents and, of those, 164 completed the PSRI-II.
-PSRI-II was available August 23rd - September 20th.
-PSRI-II was available November 25th - December 13th. compared to 1196 and 169 from the previous year.
+For the PSRI-I there was planned for August 23rd - September 20th but extended until October 2nd.
+Getting us an additional 223 responses for a total of 928.
+A bit lower than the 1151 from the previous year where we could promote the survey on campus.
+For PSRI-II we opened two weeks earlier than the previous year, November 7th - December 11th.
+We had 339 students complete both parts up from 169 in Fall 2019.